Updated Saturday, September 23

 Fort Walton Beach—

 (Twitter: @ECSciencecenter; Facebook: emcoastscictr)

 Open for business as usual through Saturday, September 9.
 Normally closed on Sundays.
-Was already scheduled to be closed September 11–19 for the deinstallation of MathAlive!; will reopen on September 20.
+Was already scheduled to be closed September 11–19 for the deinstallation of MathAlive!; reopened on September 20.

 Florida Museum of Natural History

 Following days of preparation for Hurricane Irma—including catching the winged inhabitants of the Butterfly Rainforest, the museum closed on Saturday, September 9, and reopened on Wednesday, September 13.

 Museum of Science & History of Jacksonville, Inc./strong>

 Closed on Friday, September 9.
 “The museum and collections are safe; we maintained power and will resume operations on Wednesday and be open to the public,” writes Maria Hane, MOSH’s president.
 “Schools are still closed, so I hope we will serve as a place for our residents to come and enjoy a moment out of the chaos.
 The city and downtown suffered devastating flooding, and many of us are without power.
 Most of our staff will be in , although a few are still dealing with loss and other issues.
 The two art museums and zoo are still closed; the zoo and Cummer Art & Gardens had severe flooding but the Museum of Contemporary Art is reinstalling tomorrow and is good.
 Our museum and science tech community have been so supportive – we are truly grateful!”